 Well, nothing really.

 There’s an alien microbe.
 It came here, or was brought here, because the Earth is rich in plastic, which it feeds on.
-Except that it seems instead of feed on organisms that have ingested plastic.
+Except that it seems instead to feed on organisms that have ingested plastic.
 Except that it doesn’t feed on them, it makes them suddenly scaly and then they explode.
 Which is not a good strategy for a pathogen to spread.

 How does the microbe connect all these things?
 It doesn’t.